X Close

 Generation UCL: Two hundred years of student life in London

-As UCL starts the countdown to its bicentenary in 2026, a new research and engagement project puts students and alumni at the heart of the history of UCL.
+In the lead up to UCL’s bicentenary in 2026, a research and engagement project puts students and alumni at the heart of the history of UCL.
 ‘Generation UCL’ explores 200 years of student life in London, turning institutional history upside down to suggest that the first students of 1828 should be seen as the real ‘founders’ of UCL.
-Generation UCL will establish the first major collection of oral history interviews with UCL alumni and support the deposit of students’ union archive material with UCL Special Collections.
-Generation UCL is led by Professor Georgina Brewis (IOE, UCL’s Faculty of Education and Society) and John Dubber (Students’ Union UCL), with Dr Sam Blaxland.
-The project is a partnership between the International Centre for Historical Research in Education at IOE, Students’ Union UCL and the Office of the Vice-President (Advancement).
-A new exhibition in UCL’s Octagon Gallery is open from 25 September 2023 to 18 August 2024.
+Generation UCL is establishing the first major collection of oral history interviews with UCL alumni and has supported the deposit of students’ union archive material and student ephemera with UCL Special Collections.
+Importantly, the project is also researching student life at the many formerly independent higher education institutions that later merged with UCL: the Middlesex Hospital Medical School (1835), the School of Pharmacy (1842), the London School of Medicine for Women/Royal Free Hospital Medical School (1874), the London Day Training College/Institute of Education (1902), the School of Slavonic and East European Studies (1915), the Institute of Archaeology (1937) and the Institute of Neurology (1950).
+The project is led by Professor Georgina Brewis and Dr Sam Blaxland.
+The open access book Student London: A New History of Higher Education in the Capital will be published by UCL Press in 2026.
+A programme of impact and engagement activities that involve the whole UCL community include work on the history of Students’ Union UCL, a revised and updated walking tour and an exhibition in UCL’s Octagon Gallery which ran until December 2024.

 Project blog: Generation UCL | Students Union UCL